 As I get older, I, sadly, have become more self-conscious with my fibromas.
 I look at my body and dwell on the fact that there was a time when I did not have single fibroma.
 Sometimes I blankly stare in the mirror and wonder if I will get more.
 As of now, I do not have many, and the ones I do have are small.
 I work myself up over something that is completely out of my control.

 Thankfully, I have an amazing boyfriend that snaps me back into reality.
-He tells me I am perfect just the way I am, and that he will always love me with the fibromas I have and will continue to get get.
-Even though I truly believe him, it is sometimes not easy.
+He tells me I am perfect just the way I am, and that he will always love me with the fibromas I have and will continue to get.
+Even though I honestly believe him, it is sometimes not easy.

 I make it hard on myself because I am self-conscious about my figure.
 I do not have a womanly figure.
 I am petite and short.
 My small breasts make it hard to buy adult clothing.
-At the age of 28 I still purchase clothes in the junior department.
+At the age of 28, I still purchase clothes in the junior department.
 People still think I am in my late teens at times.
-I like that I look young but sometimes having a small frame and NF causes my self-esteem to not be so high.
-I know I can get a breast augmentation but after 17 surgeries I am not about to have one just to be able to fill a dress more.
+I like that I look young but sometimes having a small frame, and NF causes my self-esteem to not be so high.
+I know I can get a breast augmentation, but after 17 surgeries I am not about to have one just to be able to fill a dress more.

 A few days ago I read a beautiful story about a young lady.
 Due to an illness, she has an ileotomy, a G-tub and a J-tub.
 To accompany the story, there is a beautiful picture of this most courageous young lady.
 This story on The Mighty put everything into perspective for me because I realized that I can let my fibromas keep me hidden or show them off to the world.
 After all, I and I alone, am the only one that is keeping me from being confident.